 While a minimal notice may be more aesthetically appealing, keep in mind that your banner solutions or pop-ups should be intrusive enough to prompt users to read and interact with your cookie consent notice.

 If a user clicks “Manage cookies,” they’re taken to the following screen:

 Like the other cookie consent examples, GDPR guidelines are clearly kept in mind here by sorting cookies into distinct categories.

 These categories are based on the purposes of the cookies — like remembering shopping cart preferences, or collecting data for targeted advertising.

-If your business is subject to the GDPR, consent should be given explicitly (meaning users take a distinct action to indicate consent), like in the examples above.
+In short, don’t follow the Adidas example.
+If your business is subject to the GDPR, consent must be given explicitly (meaning users take a distinct action to indicate consent), like in all other examples above.

 However, if you are not subject to comply with the GDPR, you can get implied consent to cookies.

-Now that you understand what goes into a cookie consent notice, and have seen examples of how other companies display them, it’s time for you to create your own.
+Now that you understand what goes into a cookie consent notice, and have seen examples of how other companies display them, it’s time for you to create your own banner solutions.

-Although there’s a lot to consider when establishing your GDPR cookie consent solution, services like Termly’s Cookie Consent Manager can help.
+Although there’s a lot to consider when establishing your own GDPR cookie consent solutions, services like Termly’s Cookie Consent Manager can help.

 Here’s a step-by-step of how you can get started: